 - On the client VM locate the USB peripheral in the application and click ‘Connect’.

-That’s how to mount a USB drive in Hyper-V. It really is that easy.
+That’s how to mount a USB flash drive in Hyper-V. It really is that easy.
 You will see the peripheral in your VM’s Device Manager and be able to access it as if it was directly connected to your machine.

 Pros and cons to access USB in Hyper-V with USB Network Gate